-- 2.4.16 Upon the completion of DMRB Stage 1, an online route corridor (nominally 100m either side of the existing A9) was selected as the preferred dualling corridor.
+- 2.4.17 Upon the completion of DMRB Stage 1, an online route corridor (nominally 100 m either side of the existing A9) was selected as the preferred dualling corridor.
 DMRB Stage 2 considered alternative mainline alignment and junction options within this preferred route corridor.
-In accordance with DMRB, Stage 2 options were "...sufficiently developed to indicate the approximate dimensions of embankments and cuttings and the locations of principal structures". - 2.4.17 The principal objective of the DMRB Stage 2 environmental assessment was to impartially assess each alternative route alignment and junction layout under consideration, in order to identify any significant environmental impacts or risks associated with each option, such that a preferred route could be established. - 2.4.18 The level of detail at DMRB Stage 2 was sufficient to identify potentially significant environmental effects related to each option 'footprint' through the receiving environment, and likely implications for identified sensitive receptors. - 2.4.19 The DMRB Stage 2 environmental assessment firstly considered each option in isolation, and in the absence of any mitigation, before identifying whether mitigation could be expected via further option development if it were taken forward to DMRB Stage 3.
-The assessment also considered the likely scope of further assessments/ surveys/ information required, should an individual option be taken forward to DMRB Stage 3 and Environmental Impact Assessment (EIA). - 2.4.20 The final part of the DMRB Stage 2 environmental assessment was a comparative assessment between the options, to determine which performed better or worse, when all environmental and engineering constraints, risks and impacts were compared.
-The comparative assessment informed the selection of the preferred mainline and junction option to be taken forward to DMRB Stage 3.

-2.4.21 This EIA relates specifically to the DMRB Stage 3 further development and assessment of the preferred mainline and junction, as well as added features including side roads, accesses, drainage, as described in Chapter 5, The Proposed Scheme.
+In accordance with DMRB, Stage 2 options were; "...sufficiently developed to indicate the approximate dimensions of embankments and cuttings and the locations of principal structures". - 2.4.18 The principal objective of the DMRB Stage 2 environmental assessment was to impartially assess each alternative route alignment and junction layout under consideration to identify any significant environmental impacts or risks associated with each option, such that a preferred route could be established. - 2.4.19 The level of detail at DMRB Stage 2 was sufficient to identify potentially significant environmental effects related to each option 'footprint' through the receiving environment, and likely implications for identified sensitive receptors. - 2.4.20 The Stage 2 environmental assessment firstly considered each option in isolation, and in the absence of any mitigation, before identifying whether mitigation could be expected via further option development if it were taken forward to DMRB Stage 3.
+The assessment also considered the likely scope of further assessments/ surveys/ information required, should an individual option be taken forward to DMRB Stage 3 and EIA. - 2.4.21 The final part of the DMRB Stage 2 environmental assessment was a comparative assessment between the options, to determine which performed better or worse, when all environmental and engineering constraints, risks and impacts were compared.
+The comparative assessment informed the selection of the preferred mainline and junction option to be taken forward to DMRB Stage 3. - 2.4.22 This DMRB Stage 3 Environmental Impact Assessment relates specifically to the further development and assessment of the preferred mainline and junctions, as well as added features including side roads, accesses, drainage, etc., as described in Chapter 5, The Proposed Scheme.